gecio/gecio.github.io/docs/_optimist/guided_tour/step09/index.en.md

 - `--ingress` or `--egress:` ingress is incoming traffic and egress is outgoing traffic (no arguments possible)

-We use these options to create a rule for your new seurity group to allow SSH from anywhere:
+You use these options to create a rule for your new seurity group to allow SSH from anywhere:

 ```bash